 Questions are a double-edged sword for customer service professionals.
-We have to ask questions to get to the root of the problem, completely log issues, and in general, to serve customers.
+We have to ask questions to get to the root of the problem, completely log issues, and in general, to help customers.

 But very often a series of questions can sound like an interview.
 If we’re not careful, a series of questions can come across as an interrogation.

 Through call monitoring, I discovered that our customers were annoyed with our questioning.
-And it truly sounded to me like we were interrogating our customers with our line of questioning!
+And it honestly sounded to me like we were interrogating our customers with our line of questioning!

-So I began instructing my team to bridge to questioning and not simply jump into our litany of questions.
+So I began instructing my team to bridge to questioning and not directly jump into our litany of questions.
 Here’s what I taught them.

 1. Bridge Into Questioning